Skip to content Skip to main menu

 Shaping Design Around Place

 Every aspect of the design responds to the constraints and character of the site.
-Positioned following extensive option studies, the new teaching block makes intelligent use of significant level changes, stepping naturally across the landscape while minimising its impact on neighbouring homes.
+Positioned following extensive option studies, the new teaching block makes use of significant level changes, stepping naturally across the landscape while minimising its impact on neighbouring homes.

 The challenges beneath the ground were just as demanding.
-Complex ground conditions required careful management, but instead of exporting material, the team turned the issue into an opportunity.
+Complex ground conditions required careful management, but instead of exporting material, the team turned the challenge into an opportunity.
 Over 3,000m³ of subsoil was reused across the site, while materials such as existing tennis court stone found new purpose in temporary works; cutting waste, reducing transport and lowering carbon.

-Around the buildings, the landscape has been quietly transformed.
+Around the buildings, the landscape has been transformed.
 While some tree loss was unavoidable, the response was restorative and forward-looking.
 The planting of 420 native saplings, alongside semi-mature trees, has created a greener, more biodiverse setting that will mature with the school for years to come.

 Building a School That Never Stopped